xiahualiu/docker-web/blog/content/blog/2024-04-18-nginx-certbot-docker.md

 docker-compose run --rm certbot certonly --webroot --webroot-path /var/www/certbot/ --dry-run -d <sub.domain1>,<sub.domain2>,...
 ```

-The output SSL pem files will be in `./certbot/conf/live/<sub.domain1>` folder, there will only be **ONE** set of certificates for all of your domains.
+The output SSL pem files will be in `./certbot/conf/live/<sub.domain1>` folder, there will only be **ONE** set of certificates for all of your domain names.

 ### Renew SSL certificates